-It has around 1,000 members representing various disciplines from all over India.
+◦CLAI has around 1,000 members representing various Humanities disciplines from across South Asia.
 CLAI organizes an international conference once every two years.
 Twelve such biennial conferences have been held so far; the last one was hosted by the University of Rajasthan, Jaipur, in March, 2015.
-The theme was “Culture, Arts and Socio-political Movements in South Asia: Comparative Perspectives.”
+The theme was “Culture, Arts and Socio-political Movements in South Asia: Comparative Perspectives”

 - To spread the concept of Comparative Literature among members of the academic community especially those involved in the Single Literature disciplines, and among other individuals, associations of institutions genuinely interested in Comparative Studies.